Adrian10988/SimpleMapper/README.md

 In the above case, `Foo` is now tied to `Bar` and you may never be able to map a `Foo` to a `HalfBar`.
 Even if you could have multiple associations, `Foo` requires all properties to match and thus `HalfBar` would be an invalid mapping target.

 In Version 2.0 the mapping attributes will move over to the mapping *result* class.
 This opens up the possibility of having a one to many relationship between mappings.
 We can have one view model tied to many domain models or one domain model tied to many view models.
-Typically this is enough as we should be defining very specific models.
+This should be enough to work with as we should be defining very specific models.
 Many to many relationships would make it too easy to start mixing responsibilities within models.
 This is how the new system will work:

 	public class Foo
 		public string Name{get;set;}